voschezang/coding-handbook/labour/organized-labour.md

   - *Product* milestones.
 Valuable to customers / partners
   - *Learning* milestones.
 These improve positioning: your ability to deliver value.
 What you will achieve in between product increments.
 - 📅 **Check-in** intervals.
 For team members themselves and for stakeholders.
 The frequency depends on the domain.
 E.g.:
-  - Evaluate when finished, at date X
+  - Evaluate when finished, at date X.
-  - Weekly standup, focussed on milestones or impediments
+  - Weekly standup, focussed on milestones or impediments.
 - 📈 **Metrics** that track progress early & accurately.
 Combine leading and lagging indicators.
-  - E.g. MTTR, activations, retention
+  - E.g. MTTR, activations, retention, profit.

 These provide accountability and predictability.
 Verbal agreement can be sufficient, but shared documents will provide a more reliable source of truth.
-In either case there should be a decent level of trust in all parties involved.
+In either case there should be a decent level of [trust](../collaboration/trust.md) in all parties involved.
 If there's no consensus, it's inevitable that people will disagree about the project's success, or who was responsible for it.